 All the 12 islands have different dialects, the Car Nicobar dialect being understandable to all.
 Their languages are a part of the Austro-Asiatic language family.

 The inhabitants are mostly Christian.
-Christianity was propagated here by john Richardson who had read out the New Testament to them.
+Christianity was propagated here by John Richardson who had read out the New Testament to them.
 Their traditional religion is animistic, which means they believe in spirits and ghosts.
 According to them, after a man dies his spirit leaves the body and becomes a ghost.
 They also believe that the island is surrounded by these ghosts and any unfortunate occurrences can be credited to these so-called ghosts.
-In such cases of unfortunate incidents the shamans of the village is called upon who then takes care of the matter by controlling the evil spirit.
+In such cases of unfortunate incidents, the shamans of the villagers called upon who then take care of the matter by controlling the evil spirit.

-The Shompen tribe is the first tribe that had arrived to the Nicobar Islands.
+The Shompen tribe is the first tribe that had arrived in the Nicobar Islands.
 They were already living here by the time the Nicobarese arrived here.
-They live on both sides of the islands; the one living on the eastern side call themselves Keyet, while the one on the western side call themselves Kalay.
+They live on both sides of the islands; the one living on the eastern side call themselves Keyet, while the one on the western side calls themselves Kalay.
 They both call each other Buavela.
-The existence of this tribe was acknowledged in 1840’s but after India’s independence no close contact was allowed with them.
-Hence, as a result not much information is available about them.
+The existence of this tribe was acknowledged in the 1840s but after India’s independence, no close contact was allowed with them.
+Hence, as a result, not much information is available about them.

 Their approximate population of the tribe was estimated to be around 300 in 2001.
 After the tsunami, however, their population decreased to a great extent.
 Their two villages are said to have a population of only 10 and 44 individuals.

-They use tools like the bows and arrows, spears, fire drills and hatchet are the main kind of tools used by the Shompen.
+They use tools like the bows and arrows, spears, fire drills, and a hatchet are the main kind of tools used by the Shompen.
 They hunt and gather food.
 Their diet includes pigs, birds and other kinds of small animals.
-They also eat fruits and other edible item available in the forest.
+They also eat fruits and other edible items available in the forest.
 They also depend on farming where they cultivate yams, roots, vegetables as well as tobacco.